All Products

 Configure high-performance network variables

-Lingjun resources in Platform for AI (PAI) use Remote Direct Memory Access (RDMA) networks and adopt the optimal settings for NVIDIA Collective Communications Library (NCCL) environment variables.
-We recommend that you use the default variables in PAI to achieve optimal performance.
-You can also configure variables based on your training framework, communication framework, and model features.
+Lingjun resources in Platform for AI (PAI) use RDMA networks with optimal NVIDIA Collective Communications Library (NCCL) environment variable settings.
+We recommend using PAI's default variables for optimal performance.
+You can also customize variables based on your training framework, communication needs, and model characteristics.

 Default variables in PAI

-The following table describes the settings of the default NCCL variables in PAI based on different Lingjun specifications.
+The following table describes default NCCL variable settings in PAI for different Lingjun specifications.

 Lingjun specification